Ace the Campus Life: Shopping For The College Dorm Room

 Small tool kit

-Command strips and double sided tape
+Command strips and double sided tape: (no nails allowed)

 Zip ties